thonglamhai/statistical_modelling/README.md

 ### Build the linear regression model
 Clean the data retrieved from database
-Build the linear regresion model for the dependant variable `free_bikes` to others
+Build the linear regresion model for the dependant variable `free_bikes` to ``rating` and `review count` to answer these questions
+- Does number of bikes available has statistically significant to the rating?
+- Does number of bikes available has statistically significant to the review count?
 ## Results
 The data from Yelp provide more POIs than Foursquare The linear regression model show that
-- The R-squared value is 0.000 which means the model is fit
+- The R-squared value is very low which means the model is not fit
-- However the p-value is 0.756 > 0.05 so the rating doesn't have significant impact to the number of bikes

 ## Challenges
 How to define the independant variables which has a correlation to the number of bikes